As a qualified personal trainer, I’m often asked the question, “what do personal trainers think about Beachbody?”

-The guys who ask to cut in between your sets, sweat all over your equipment and don’t even reset the weight back to what you had it at.
+The guys who ask to cut in between your sets, sweat all over your equipment and don’t even reset the weight back to where you had it.

-The people who look at you out the corner of their (judgy) eye and make you feel like crap because you’re not wearing the latest Gymshark leggings.
+The people who look at you out the corner of their (judgemental) eye and make you feel like crap because you’re not wearing the latest Gymshark leggings.

 You know what I mean…